Share via

 Move registered sources between collections

 You can move registered sources from one collection to another you have access to.
-For steps, see the manage data sources article.
+For steps, see Manage data sources.

 Add roles and restrict access

-Since permissions are managed through domains and collections in the Microsoft Purview Data Map, it's important to understand the roles and what permissions they'll give your users.
+Since permissions are managed through domains and collections in Data Map, it's important to understand the roles and what permissions they give to your users.

 The roles are assigned and inherited in domains and collections the same way.
 A user granted permissions on a domain or collection will have access to sources and assets associated with that collection, and inherit permissions to its subcollections.
 Inheritance can be restricted, but is allowed by default.